My name is Mathias Alberton

 MSc in Applied Sport Psychology at St. Mary's University, Twickenham, London, UK

-Whilst studying for my BSc in Sport Psychology, I founded Martial Attitude C.I.C. to create a new type of training and support informed by BPS's best practices and perspectives.
+I founded Martial Attitude C.I.C. to create a new type of training and support informed by British Psychology Society's best practices and by my professional experience as a qualified Clinical Sport & Remedial Massage Therapist and Gym Instructor.

-In this respect, I am currently developing the Athlete Needs Assessment Plan, which integrates psychological objective tests, needs analysis, and projective techniques within a Rational Emotive Behaviour Therapy framework.
+As a sport therapist, I am developing the Athlete Needs Assessment Plan, which integrates psychological objective tests, needs analysis, and projective techniques within a Rational Emotive Behaviour Therapy framework.
 Designed as an accessible entry point to enhanced mental well-being and performance, the plan introduces Sport Psychology to both emerging and experienced athletes by collaboratively exploring how their unique personalities interact with the stressors of sport and everyday life.

 If you think you might benefit from starting a conversation with me, please do keep in touch.